-NREL's photovoltaics efforts are extensive, activities within the Chemistry and Nanoscience Center are funded by the Department of Energy's Office of Basic Energy Science and Office of Energy Efficiency and Renewable Energy.
+These activities within the Chemistry and Nanoscience Center are funded by the U.S. Department of Energy Office of Basic Energy Science and Office of Energy Efficiency and Renewable Energy.

 We develop and apply new absorber, contact, and barrier materials to advance the device performance and lifetime of organic solar cells.
 We have had an ongoing focus on developing new contact materials and device architectures.
 We continue to develop new electron/hole contact layers for increased lifetime and device performance, and tools for the intelligent design and synthesis of new absorber/donor materials.
 And we have developed a combinatorial degradation system that allows us to measure lifetime of thin-film devices under light, at different substrate temperatures, with or without filters or under different duty cycles.
 Learn more about NREL's research on organic PV.

 We are seeking to make perovskite solar cells a viable technology by focusing on its efficiency, stability, and scaling.
 Our research is currently focused in several areas including:

 - Ultrahigh-efficiency and low-cost polycrystalline halide perovskite thin-film solar cells

 - Electronic energy level alignment at the carbon nanotube/organic metal halide perovskite interface

 - Stable perovskite solar cells via chemical vapor deposition.

 Learn more about NREL's research on perovskite solar cells.

 Hybrid perovskites are researched in the Center for Hybrid Organic-Inorganic Semiconductors for Energy (CHOISE), where the mission is to accelerate the discovery and elucidate the design principles for unprecedented control over emergent properties involving spin, charge, and light-matter interactions, leading to new energy-efficient advanced technologies.